 A clean label simply means transparency and simplicity in food products.
 It focuses on using natural, recognizable ingredients without unnecessary additives, artificial preservatives, or synthetic colors.
 When you choose clean-label products, you're opting for food that's closer to its natural form, crafted with integrity and mindful nutrition.
 It’s a movement that empowers consumers to make informed, healthier choices for themselves and their families by knowing exactly what’s on their plate.

 Traditionally, bread is made using simple and wholesome ingredients: wheat flour, water, yeast, sugar, salt, and sometimes a small amount of oil.
+Each ingredient plays a crucial role in the bread-making process:

-• Water: Essential for hydrating the flour, activating the gluten, and dissolving the other ingredients to form a dough.
+Essential for hydrating the flour, activating the gluten, and dissolving the other ingredients to form a dough.

-• Yeast: A leavening agent that produces carbon dioxide, causing the dough to rise and making the bread light and airy.
+A leavening agent that produces carbon dioxide, causing the dough to rise and making the bread light and airy.

-• Sugar: Feeds the yeast to enhance fermentation and adds a hint of sweetness.
+Feeds the yeast to enhance fermentation and adds a hint of sweetness.

-• Salt: Balances the flavors and strengthens the dough structure.
+Balances the flavors and strengthens the dough structure.

-• Oil: Helps keep the bread soft and adds moisture for a better texture.
+Helps keep the bread soft and adds moisture for a better texture.

 Despite this straightforward recipe, most breads in the market today come with a long list of unnecessary additives, including preservatives, colors, and palm oil, often used to make the bread fluffier and extend its shelf life.
 This complicates what should be a simple, wholesome food.